hexparrot/catjot/README.md

 ねこ
 ```

+`jot ts 16952...` : search all notes, filtering by (timestamp)

 `jot zzz`  : spend a short moment with a kitten

 ### Alternate .catjot locations

-Setting the environment variable `CATJOT_FILE` will allow you to choose a different location
+Set environment variable `CATJOT_FILE` to relocate your notefile.

-other than `$HOME/.catjot`.
-The file directory and name can be set freely:
+`export CATJOT_FILE=$HOME/.catjot # this is the default when unset`

-`export CATJOT_FILE=/home/user/mycatjot`
+`export CATJOT_FILE=$HOME/notesandmusings`

 ### Returning Only the (date)/Timestamp Value

 Add `-d` to the command to return only the timestamps for the matched notes.
-This can then be used with `xargs` or similar to bulk-modify notes.
+This can then be used with `xargs` or similar utilities to bulk-modify notes.
-This feature works with all available matching methods, simply add the flag.
+This feature works with all available matching methods, simply add `-d`.

 ```
 $ jot -d match なまえ